Petrus Alphonsi: Dialogi contra Iudaeos

 The Augustinian tradition afforded Jews in Europe a tolerance throughout the Latin West that was not shared among other religions.
 This tradition did not place any emphasis on Judaism being heretical, but rather pointed to the fact that the Jews had a pivotal part to play in the spreading of Christianity.
 This doctrine was originally written to explain why Jews were not converting to Christianity.
 Since the Jews were the ones who had kept the law, it would seem logical that they would know whether the savior had come, and this seemed to present a problem within Christian society.
 Daniel J. Lasker said of Petrus' ideology that “These innovations signaled the beginning of the end of the relative Christian tolerance of Jews and Judaism inspired by the writings of Augustine.”
 Other authors before Petrus had used harsher rhetoric; there was seldom any deviation from the Augustinian tradition.

 The Augustinian tradition assumed that, once the Jews’ purpose was served, they would convert to Christianity, but Jews in general were not converting and people were looking for a new explanation.
-Alfonsi attempted to explain this discrepancy by stating that Judaism is heretical, and that the Jewish leaders have knowingly covered up the truth.
+Alfonsi attempted to explain this discrepancy by claiming that Judaism is heretical, and that the Jewish leaders have knowingly covered up the truth.
 He made his claim specific to the religion and Jewish leaders, but not to the people as a whole.
-He did this through pointing out scientific inconsistencies in the belief of Judaism.

-Alfonsi’s polemical work did not signify that the twelfth century was filled with violence between religions, or that many who professed to be Christians were actively crusading against the Jews for conversion.
+Alfonsi's polemical work did not signify that the twelfth century was filled with violence between religions, or that many who professed to be Christians were actively crusading against the Jews for conversion.
 At this time, the Augustinian tradition remained and Christians assumed that the Jews would just progress towards becoming Christians.
-During Alfonsi’s life, his work set the stage and afforded the language that would enable later persecutions, rather than his polemics developing out of Jewish persecution.
+During Alfonsi's life, his work set the stage and afforded the language that would enable later persecutions, rather than his polemics developing out of Jewish persecution.
 Although Alfonsi may not have been the man who was forcibly converting Jews, his writings did enable later polemicist to fabricate even bolder claims of the Talmud including that it was satanic.
 These new writings and ideals influenced the thought of many others in the Latin West for years to come.